Mike's Home Inspector Blog

 While I pride myself on being thorough and detailed in all my inspections it is simply impossible to catch every small detail, especially when the previous owner/tenant’s belongings are still in place.
-Here are some examples of areas a home inspector generally doesn’t focus their priorities to:
+Here are some examples of areas a home inspector generally doesn’t focus their priorities to.
+Not to say we don't look but it is rare we report on these issues:

 I make it no secret that I am big on energy efficiency and am a huge fan of Light Emitting Diode (LED) bulbs.
+Fun fact, I actually worked with LED lighting all the way back in 1998 and saw great potential in it as a High School student.
 Simply put, LED bulbs are brighter, last longer, don’t fade with age and generate very little (waste) heat.
 In fact, the very first thing I did upon moving into our home was replace almost all our mostly incandescent lighting with LEDs.
 However, this is not something I check for because:

 Not only are cosmetic finishes excluded from a standard home inspection, but in most cases the flooring, if it isn’t brand new, almost always has defective areas.
 It can be very difficult to identify the quality of a flooring installation from look alone and in many cases new homeowners prefer to change the flooring style anyway.
-I do look out for major safety issues but normal wear and tear, scratches, dents etc. are normal in a lived-in home and to be expected.
-I will however point out inappropriate flooring such as carpet in bathrooms and kitchens.
+I do look out for major safety issues, especially signs of rot in the subfloor but normal wear and tear, scratches, dents etc. are normal in a lived-in home and to be expected.
+I will however point out inappropriate flooring choices such as carpet in bathrooms and kitchens.

 I am generally not worried about holes or dents in drywall as, like most homeowners, I have created more than one moving furniture or carrying a large, pointed object.
 In fact, it can provide the inspector a way to see in behind the walls even if just a small area.
-Drywall is generally easy to patch and repair and I have done this myself without issue for a very low cost.
-Having said that, I do notice and evaluate cracks as they can provide valuable clues.
+Drywall is generally easy to patch and repair and I have done this myself without issue for a very low cost (I am a professional home inspector NOT a professional drywaller but I digress).
+Having said that, I do notice and evaluate cracks or holes in a ceiling as they can provide valuable clues and always comment on holes in attached garages.

 While outbuildings are not included in standard home inspections, if I could sum up my observations on sheds I have inspected I could simply just say “recommend complete replacement” as the cost is usually cheaper than doing necessary repairs.
 In my experience, sheds have a shorter life expectancy, are generally not maintained or properly footed as they aren’t designed for living and are rightfully not a priority for homeowners on a limited budget.

 I have discussed previously that as a professional home inspector, one of the most important skills to be successful in this field is discretion about what is really important and not just filling in lines on a boilerplate.
-Roofing, HVAC and structural systems are three such areas that can be very expensive to repair/replace and are the focus of the majority of our efforts.
+Roofing, HVAC, electrical, plumbing and structural systems are the areas that can be very expensive to repair/replace and are the focus of the majority of our efforts.

 I have previously touched on this in a past blog post: not only is a home’s electrical system very important from a safety point of view (electricity kills and electrical fires are far too common) but also from a functional point of view.
 Due to skyrocketing housing costs the average size of a household is growing along with their electrical needs.
 For example, a system designed for 2-3 people can encounter significant issues and require expensive upgrades to accommodate a household of 6.
 I also see a concerning lack of smoke and Carbon Monoxide (CO) detectors.